University College London: Governance

 The academic board plays a role similar to the senate in other institutions.
 It is the senior academic body responsible for advising council on academic matters and also elects academic members to council.
 It is, however, a much larger body than the senates at many other universities, including all professors as well as elected representatives of other academic and non-academic staff.

 UCL's principal academic and administrative officer is the President and Provost, who is also UCL's designated accountable officer for reporting to the Office for Students on behalf of UCL.
 The provost is appointed by Council after consultation with the academic board, and is ex officio a member of council and chair of the academic board.
-The president and provost since January 2021 is Michael Spence, formerly vice chancellor of The University of Sydney, who succeeded Michael Arthur.
+Michael Spence has been president and provost since January 2021, when he succeeded Michael Arthur.

 Vice-provosts are appointed by council on the recommendation of the provost or the academic board, to assist and advise the provost as required.
 The vice-provosts are members of the provost's senior management team.
 There are four vice-provosts (for education and student experience; health; research, innovation and global engagement; and faculties).
 There are also four vice-presidents, who are also members of the senior management team but whose role and manner of appointment is not specified in the statutes, for strategy, external engagement, advancement and operations.

 The deans of UCL's faculties are appointed by the council and are members of the provost's senior management team.
 The deans' principal duties include advising the provost and vice-provosts on academic strategy, staffing matters and resources for academic departments within their faculty; overseeing curricula and programme management at faculty level; liaising with faculty tutors on undergraduate admissions and student academic matters; overseeing examination matters at faculty level; and co-ordinating faculty views on matters relating to education and information support.

-List of provosts

-The following have served as the head of UCL.
-Between 1831 and 1900 there was no full-time head of the college, only a secretary.